pangyyen/tp/docs/UserGuide.md

 | `t/TIME`    | time of the appointment                            | must be in the format HH:MM (24-hour format)    |

-**Expected Output (Success):**
-CLI: A new entry appears in the list of appointments.
-Message: "Successfully added appointmentEvent: [Appointment Details]"

-**Expected Output (Failure):**
-Message: "Invalid input.
-Please enter a valid patient index, date, or time."

 ---

 ## 6.2.2 List All Appointment